xelfia/Virtueld/manual.md

 1. Unzip all files in the zip file. (first time after download)
 2. Open the `Virtueld.exe` in the unzipped folder📁.

-> * About protections by the Operating System `Windows 10` and/or anti-virus softwares, please treat with generic ways.
+> * About protections by the Operating System `Windows 10` and/or anti-virus software, please treat with generic ways.
 > * For update versions, download it again, and do same way to start 🙇

 ## About `Latest Version Checker`